Best Places to Visit in Dublin: Check Out Some Must-Visit Local Attractions

 Which is the best place in Dublin to visit on weekends?

 You can visit the museums in the city.
-The Kilmainham Gaol, the National Gallery, and the Chester Beatty Library are some of the famous local attractions visited by the people on weekends.
+The Kilmainham Gaol, the National Gallery, and the Chester Beatty Library are some of the famous local attractions visited by people on weekends.

 Why is Temple Bar famous in Dublin?